-Fifteen years ago my methodologies came together.
-I introduced digital photography into the mix of painting, construction, sculpture and installation.
-Before arriving at a final print, I construct iconic architecture creating rural scenes out of clay and wood then paint or draw their backdrops.
+For my photographs, I construct iconic architecture, creating rural scenes out of clay and wood, then paint or draw their backdrops.
 Taking a minimalist approach, details are left out.
 The scenes are lit with natural studio light that is manipulated to create light and shadow, so new shapes fall on other forms.
-What appears simple becomes complex.
-Merging opposites, as well as trying to give the simple and the ordinary substance, has been the basis of my working vocabulary.
+My recent work continues a mission photographing small-scale, hand-built constructions, which are then photographed, resulting in what I call “constructed photographs.”

 about the artist